 They cheap, filling, and incredibly tasty.
 The seaweed if even kept separate, to be as fresh as possible.
 Who would have thought that the Japanese konbini (convenience store) would be such a lifesaver!

-The control panel that comes with a Japanese toilet are legendary, by now.
-It might all seem a bit too much at first, but you won’t be able to go back to the old way once you’ve experienced heated seats, the butt water jet, and even a fake flush sound to mask any noises that you might make!
+Looking down at the control panel, with just Japanese characters, it might all seem a bit too much at first.
+But you won’t be able to go back to the old way once you’ve experienced heated seats, the butt water jet, and even a fake flush sound to mask any noises that you might make!

 Let’s look at some of the best things about Japanese toilets:

 - White noise, or fake flush noises, to hide your bodily noises